Nuts Templar—Ayn Rand and the Fountainheads

 WBAI occupied the top floors of a 4-story townhouse in the heart of New York’s Silk Stocking District―thus called for the divorcées who lived alone on sumptuous alimony, shadowed by their ex-husbands’ private eyes lest they get caught with a supernumerary gentleman under the bed.
 David Amram played Lady Bird Johnson in our parallel spoof on the Democratic National Convention—The Big Tune Out.
 There was a wide spectrum of opinion among our commentators; Harry Schwartz and Dick Elman interviewed Malcolm X while Richard Lamparski interviewed Connie Boswell.
 WBAI lost a microphone cord at the Audubon Ballroom, cut in two by a shotgun blast when Malcolm X was shot.
 Ayn Rand struggled uptown from the Nathanial Brandon Institute on East 34th Street to hold forth on philosophical objectivism.

-Ah, you say, wasn’t this piece supposed to be about Ayn Rand?
-Ha!
-Got me.
-However, the landscape where the dramas of New York’s then trendy midtown played themselves out is compelling (see Mrs. Hudson below) at the very least.
-Follow some of the hyperlinks on this page and for a tunnel vision view of Manhattan (and the world—you know the pink places with the funny names out past New Jersey) of the 1960s.
 Ayn Rand rambled and wrote, working Hollywood and Gotham, perhaps dreaming that she would be the darling of disaffected divorcées with time on their hands in the coming century.
 And even death—thirty years ago at this writing—would not hold her down.
+The landscape where the dramas of New York’s then trendy midtown played themselves out is compelling (see Mrs. Hudson below) at the very least.
+Follow some of the hyperlinks on this page and for a tunnel vision view of Manhattan (and the world—you know, the pink places with the funny names out past New Jersey) of the 1960s.

 A Manifesto for Psychopaths